 WFP and IOM's holistic approach to conflict mediation and border management under this project should be seen within the lens of creating space and circumstances for the United Nations system to 'Deliver as One' and create opportunities for complementarity where possible with Government, local CSOs and international actors including the World Bank and EU, to build on investments made during the implementation period and leverage additional funding.
+Reports will be shared and joint visits to the project sites can also be organized.

-Regarding the sustainability of POE infrastructure, IOM shall endeavor from the onset of the implementation stage to have a continuous government buy-in that will result in a gradual ownership by the government.
-In Guinea for instance, the construction of new POEs by IOM, resulted in an immediate increase of personnel deployment (up to 300%) by the government to those locations.
-Building new infrastructure effectively advocates for government investment in the border management capacity, resolving the persistent absence state authorities.
-In addition, through continuous engagement and collaboration the IOM hopes to attract potential donor assistance to continue providing support within these localities.
+Regarding the sustainability of POE infrastructure, IOM shall strive from the onset of implementation for government buy-in that will result in a gradual takeover of the ownership to make them operationally sustainable.
+In Sierra Leone, some of the locations where these POEs will be constructed already have personnel who all on government salary payroll Personnel are only limited by the absence of infrastructure to effectively perform border management work.
+The current makeshift structures which they utilize completely undermines security of these border communities.
+In Guinea, the construction and rehabilitation of eleven border posts by IOM resulted in an immediate increase of personnel deployment (up to 300%) by the government.
+Building new infrastructure effectively advocates for government investment in border management capacity, resolving the persistent absence of state security authorities, and in turn, improving morale and behavior changes of security agents and enhanced public trust.
+The project helped improve not only governance and accountability within the security agents, but also the effectiveness of agents.
+Through continuous engagement and collaboration, IOM hopes to attract potential donor assistance to continue providing support within these localities.
 The transition and exit strategy will consist of two key components to encourage community and government commitment to program sustainability: 'phasing down' and 'phasing out', wherein community members and government staff will from the very beginning be part of the management of each activity.
 The community-based model is essential to ensuring sustainable outcomes and creating a context that empowers the community ownership.
 Deepening state-society relations in conflict prone borderland areas can strengthen governance.
+In the past years in Sierra Leone, several non-governmental organizations have been engaged in different components of the border management system in other districts.
+IOM will continue to collaborate with these NGOs with the aim for them to expand their components of border management practice to Falaba. .